 Employees work in all phases of cafeteria food service production including cooking, cleaning, hosting, dishwashing and service.
 They help with both indoor and outdoor meals and contribute to a pleasing environment and healthy food experience.
 As with all positions, food service staff are asked to help with any responsibility to help camp function smoothly (i.e. cleaning rooms, work projects, etc.).

 Duties include preparing for our guests by servicing and cleaning hotel and dorm rooms and other living/service areas.
 Employees must be willing to serve with a grateful heart and provide our guests with exceptional customer service.
+Duties include servicing and cleaning hotel and dorm rooms, public spaces and restrooms, and other living/service areas.
 As with all positions, housekeeping staff are asked to help with any responsibility to help camp function smoothly (i.e. washing dishes, work projects, etc.).

 Buildings & Grounds

 Employees must work well both alone and with others to keep Glorieta Camps looking its best.
 Building & Grounds staff expect long days and enjoy a sense of accomplishment while doing hard work.
 Responsibilities include but are not limited to basic facility upkeep, landscaping and grounds maintenance, general building maintenance, vehicle maintenance, special projects and security.

 Medical staff address camp-wide health needs for all guests and campers, specifically within Group Camp, from a ministry-driven and servant-minded perspective.
 Employees must be organized, detailed and assertive self-motivators confident in their medical skills and ability to stay calm and in control in all situations.